build-on-aws/bedrock-agent-txt2sql/README.md

 # Setup Amazon Bedrock Agent for Text2SQL with Streamlit

-# Setup Agent with Amazon Bedrock and Streamlit

 ## Introduction
-This guide details the setup process for an Amazon Bedrock agent on AWS, which will include setting up S3 buckets, a knowledge base, an action group, and a Lambda function.
-We will use the Streamlit framework for the user interface.
-The agent is designed for dynamically creating an investment company portfolio based on specific parameters, and providing a Q&A capability to FOMC reports.
-This exercise will include a sending email method, but will not be fully configured.
+We will setup an Amazon Bedrock agent with an action group that will be able to translate natural language to SQL queries.
+In this project, we will be querying an Amazon Athena database, but the concept can be applied to most SQL based datastores.

 ## Prerequisites
 - An active AWS Account.